SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 ## Conventional Wisdom

-Conventional wisdom in the US is that Democrats are always better on social issues, but Republicans are always better on the economy.
+Conventional wisdom in the US is that Democrats are always better on social issues, but Republicans are always better on the economy &amp; defense.
 I actually don't quite know the basis for this.
-It's probably just assuming that Republicans are either rich or in deep with a big corporation, and thus should know a thing or two about making money.
+It's probably just assuming that Republicans are either rich or in deep with big corporations, and thus should know a thing or two about making money.

 However, as I vaguely recall economics Nobelist
 [Paul Krugman](https://en.wikipedia.org/wiki/Paul_Krugman) saying, making money is one